tmswfrk/bicycle-water-cooler/content/blog/20200802_Getting_Around_with_Bike_Box.md

 date: 2020-08-02T16:25:09-07:00
 subtitle: "Because why not bring your wonderful bike to a new and exciting destination?"
 description: "Getting around with a bike carrier can be tricky in some international destinations like Europe.
 But with some planning, it doesn't have to be difficult."
-featured: "2020/08/girona_hotel_room.jpg"
+image: "/img/2020/08/girona_hotel_room.jpg"
-featuredalt: "Giant TCR with BikeBoxAlan bike case in a hotel room in Girona, Spain.
+imagealt: "Giant TCR with BikeBoxAlan bike case in a hotel room in Girona, Spain.
 Image contains: Giant TCR bicycle, BikeBoxAlan bike box case, hotel bedroom, tool bag, charging cables"
-categories: ["Travel", "Europe"]
+categories: ["Travel"]
-tags: ["Train Travel", "European Travel", "public transit", "Trek Travel"]
+tags: ["Train Travel", "BikeBoxAlan"]
 keywords: ["Traveling with your bike on a train", "Traveling with your bike on public transit", "Traveling with your bike", "How to get around with a bike box", "Luggage tips while traveling", "Trek Travel experiences"]
 draft: false
 ---